-A child who turns five between September 2 and December 2 is eligible for Transitional Kinder (TK), which provides children with a year of school readiness based on kindergarten standards in a program modified to meet the academic, social and emotional needs of younger students.
-Not all sites will have TK classrooms.
+A child who turns five between September 2 and February 2 is eligible for Transitional Kinder (TK), which provides children with a transitional year of school readiness, utilizing a modified kindergarten curriculum based on California's Preschool Learning Foundations and Frameworks, to meet the academic, social and emotional needs of younger students.
+It is part of a developmentally informed 2 year program.
+Year one is TK and year two, students continue on to kindergarten.
+Not all sites have TK classrooms, however PVUSD students who meet the eligibility criteria, have the option of attending TK at a site where it is offered.

-Parents should go to their school of residence to register.
+Parents should go to their school of residence to register or utilize the online registration option.
 Parents will complete an application indicating TK site of choice.
-(PVUSD does not provide transportation for transitional kindergarten).
+(PVUSD does not provide transportation for transitional kindergarten at this time).
 Please visit the PVUSD website for more information.
 If you have additional questions, please call your local school, the Child Development Office at (831) 786-8270 ext.
 5 or email transitional kindergarten@pvusd.net.
 [EC 48900]